elves/elvish/README.md

 ![#elvish on freenode](https://img.shields.io/badge/freenode-%23elvish-000000.svg)
 [![Twitter](https://img.shields.io/twitter/url/http/shields.io.svg?style=social)](https://twitter.com/RealElvishShell)

-Elvish is a Unix shell built upon the assumption that an intuitive user interface and a powerful programming language can complement each other.
-In other words, Elvish takes your command prompt and adds lambdas to it.
+Elvish is a cross-platform shell suitable for both interactive use and scripting.
+It features a full-fledged, non-POSIX-shell programming language with advanced features like namespacing and anonymous functions, and a fully programmable user interface that works well out of the box.

+... which is not 100% true yet.
+Elvish is already suitable for most daily interactive use, but it is not yet complete.
+Contributions are more than welcome!

-Here is a logo, which happens to be how Elvish looks like when you type `elvish` into it:
+Oh and here is a logo, which happens to be how Elvish looks like when you type `elvish` into it:

 ![logo](https://elvish.io/assets/logo.svg)

-Elvish is pre-release software.
-It is sufficient for most daily interactive use, but its design is still subject to change.

 This README documents the development aspect of Elvish.
 Other information is to be found on the [website](https://elvish.io).